Wavesonics/richtext-compose-multiplatform/README.md

+# *This repository is deprecated and unmaintained.* I suggest looking at this library as an alternative: https://github.com/MohamedRejeb/Compose-Rich-Editor

 # Jetpack Compose Rich Text Editor

 ### This is a hard fork of the fantastic library of the same name from pChochura.
 This fork makes it into a multi-platform library https://github.com/pChochura/richtext-compose